Sudanese peace process: 3 September 2020 Addis Ababa peace agreement

 An agreement was reached between the transitional government and the SPLM-North al-Hilu rebel faction on 3 September 2020 in Addis Ababa to separate religion and state and not discriminate against anyone's ethnicity in order to secure the equal treatment of all citizens of Sudan.
 The declaration of principles stated that 'Sudan is a multi-racial, multi-ethnic, multi-religious and multi-cultural society.
 Full recognition and accommodation of these diversities must be affirmed. (...)
 The state shall not establish an official religion.
 No citizen shall be discriminated against based on their religion.'
 Secularism had long been a demand of the SPLM-North al-Hilu, with a spokesperson saying: 'The problem is (...) to address why people became rebels?
 Because there are no equal citizenship rights, there is no distribution of wealth, there is no equal development in the country, there is no equality between black and Arab and Muslim and Christian.'

 3 October 2020 Juba peace agreement

-A peace agreement was signed between the SRF, SPLM–N led by Malik Agar and SLM led by Minni Minnawi and the Sudanese government, with the absence of both al Nur and al-Hilu.
-However, the deal included terms to integrate rebels into the security forces, and to grant them political representation and economic and land rights, in addition to a 10-year plan to invest $750 million to develop southern and western regions, and to guarantee the return for displaced people.
+The Juba Peace Agreement was signed between the SRF, SPLM–N led by Malik Agar and SLM led by Minni Minnawi and the Sudanese government on 3 October 2020, with the absence of both al Nur and al-Hilu.
+The deal included terms to integrate rebels into the security forces, and to grant them political representation and economic and land rights, in addition to a 10-year plan to invest $750 million to develop southern and western regions, and to guarantee the return for displaced people.

+Sudanese civil war (2023–present)

+During the 2023–present Sudanese civil war, ceasefires between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) have been negotiated.
+The Treaty of Jeddah was internationally negotiated between the RSF, SAF, Saudi Arabia, and the United States.
+It became effective on 22 May 2023, and effectively expired the next day upon clashes resuming.

+In December 2024, the Sudan welcomed Turkey’s diplomatic efforts to resolve the Sudanese conflict, and described the UAE as “terrorists”, over its constant support to the RSF military group.
+The Sudanese Foreign Minister called the Emirati efforts towards the Sudanese peace deal “hollow and false”, saying that peace will be achieved after the Emirates stop arms supply to the RSF.